 This is a bit longer and more complicated than anything you've seen yet.
 Some students will enjoy studying it and seeing how it works, and possibly improving it.
 Others can simply look at it and try it out.
 But it's nice just to know that something like this is possible.
 If you want to try to understand it I suggest you look at the outermost loop first.
 You can ignore most of the content of the loop, just look at the comments that says what the code does.
 Assume it works correctly and then understand why that means the whole program works.
 When you are happy with this, try to understand the details of this loop, but ignore the content of the inner loops for now.
 And so on.

 I used infinite loops in the "prime" example because that was most convenient.
 In this particular case the infinite loops can be avoided by first calculating a maximum number of times each loop will have to go.
-(For example, Bertrand's Postulate says that for all x 2 there is a prime between x and 2 x , so the outer infinite loop only has to go at most x times.)
+(For example, Bertrand's Postulate says that for all there is a prime between and , so the outer infinite loop only has to go at most x times.)
 Note, however, that if we were to search for prime pairs in the same way no known theorem would allow us to do this without infinite loops.
 I suspect it is an open question whether prime pairs could be searched for without infinite loops.

 Exercise: suppose there are only finitely many prime pairs.
 Then there is a register machine program without infinite loops that computes the least prime pair greater than its input, or zero if there is no such prime pair.